ttfwang/ttfwang/README.md

 ## About Me

-I am a qualified environmental engineer currently working in the water industry.
+I am a Water Modelling and Data Officer currently working in the water industry.
 I have extensive experience in collecting, organizing, and analyzing data to ensure my organization meets regulatory obligations.
 I am proficient in Excel and Power BI and am currently self-learning SQL, Python, R, and Tableau to enhance my data analytic skills.
 I am passionate about turning data into actionable insights and am working towards making a career shift to become a data analyst.
 If you are interested in my skills, please contact me.

 ---